EXCLUSIVE-U.S. DEA 'most interested' in U.S. investors in Canadian marijuana firms

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-TORONTO/ST. LOUIS Oct 10 U.S. investors in Canada's medical marijuana industry are betting they will not fall under the scrutiny of U.S. law enforcement officers - but it is a risky bet.
+TORONTO/ST. LOUIS Oct 10 U.S. investors in Canada's medical marijuana industry are betting they won't fall under the scrutiny of U.S. law enforcement officers - but it's a risky bet.

 With marijuana still illegal on a federal level in the United States, American investors in Canadian medical marijuana can be seen as violating the Controlled Substances Act, according to some U.S experts.
 And the use of the banking system to transfer the proceeds of such investments could be seen as money laundering.